pallets/website/content/security.md

 * Automated reports from vulnerability scanners or "AI" tools.
 Please make it clear that you understand what you are reporting and have put personal time into crafting the report.
-* Do not report something that has already been fixed and released.
+* Do not report something that has already been fixed and released; check the project's change log.
 Getting a notification from your security scanner that you need to update is not itself a new vulnerability to report.